 Hi, I’m Jillian

-I left the cult.
+I left a cult.

 Now I help others heal from the systems that taught us to abandon ourselves.